Whining is a tone of voice somewhere between crying and talking. And it’s not pleasant to the ears.

 In fact, according to Jane Nelsen, Ed.D., co-author of Positive Discipline for Preschoolers, sometimes they will do it just to get a reaction out of you.
 So the more you react, the more they will continue to do it.
 So scolding them won’t do any good either!

-In fact, it will only reinforce the behavior more.
+It will only reinforce the behavior more.

 They might also whine if you ask them to do something they don’t like.
 For example, eat vegetables, or brush before going to sleep.
 Of course, by then, they must already know that you will give in if they whine.